-also break-through, 1918, in a military sense, from the verbal phrase; see break (v.) + through (adv.).
+also break-through, "significant or sudden advance," 1918, in a military sense, from the verbal phrase; see break (v.) + through (adv.).
 The verbal phrase is attested from c.
 1400 in the sense "overcome or penetrate a barrier."
-Meaning "abrupt solution or progress" is from 1930s, on the notion of a successful attack.
+The meaning "abrupt solution or progress" is from 1930s, on the notion of a successful attack.

 Entries linking to breakthrough

 Old English brecan "to divide solid matter violently into parts or fragments; to injure, violate (a promise, etc.), destroy, curtail; to break into, rush into; to burst forth, spring out; to subdue, tame" (class IV strong verb; past tense bræc, past participle brocen), from Proto-Germanic *brekanan (source also of Old Frisian breka, Dutch breken, Old High German brehhan, German brechen, Gothic brikan), from PIE root *bhreg- "to break."

 Closely related to breach (n.), brake (n.1), brick (n.).
 The old past tense brake is obsolete or archaic; the past participle is broken, but shortened form broke is attested from 14c. and was "exceedingly common" [OED] 17c.-18c.